 Transition (Scene Transition)

-A visual effect applied when switching between different scenes in a live broadcast, such as fade, cut, slide, or stinger.
+When switching between different scenes in a live broadcast, a visual effect is applied, such as a fade, cut, slide, or stinger.

 Test Stream

-A non-public or unlisted stream used to check technical setups (audio, video, lighting, overlays) before going live officially.
+A non-public or unlisted stream checks technical setups (audio, video, lighting, overlays) before going live officially.

 Tokenized Streaming